09riche/CV/README.md

 - Highly proficient in spoken and written French; conversational Japanese.

 #### Pastimes
-- I am a music-maker: I play the piano (well), the cello (less well) and the drums in a psychedelic punk band.
+- I am a music-maker: I play the piano (well), the cello (less well) and the drums in a rock band.
 I also produce electronic music using Logic Pro X and a lot of Native Instruments plug-ins.
 - I am an enthusiastic gardener fond of ancient medicinal plants.

 ## Experience